GeminiCCCC/SystemDesign/web-crawler.md

 * Content Storage: Most of the content is stored on disk, popular content is kept in memory to reduce latency
 * URL Filter: excludes certain content types, file extensions, error links and URLs in blacklisted sites
 * URL Seen: Bloom filter or hash table

+## DFS vs BFS
+* DFS is not a good choice because the depth of DFS can be very deep
+* BFS is commonly used by web crawlers, but it as two problems:
+  1. Most links from the same web page are linked back to the same host (domain).
+When the crawler tries to download wbe pages in parallel, target site server will be flooded which is considered as "impolite"
+  2. Standard BFS has no priority for a URL as not every page has the same level of quality and importance